Nyl Yakura

 Nyl Kiyoshi Yakura (born 14 February 1993) is a Canadian badminton player.
+He captured two gold medals at the Pan American Games, winning the men's doubles title in 2019 and 2023, and also a silver in the mixed doubles in 2019.
+Yakura, who grew up in Pickering, Ontario, currently lives in Toronto and trains at the KC Badminton Club in Markham.
+He has Japanese and Indonesian heritage.

+Career

 Yakura competed at the 2018 Commonwealth Games.
-He won a gold and a silver at the 2019 Lima Pan American Games in the men's and mixed doubles events respectively.
-Yakura, who grew up in Pickering, currently lives in Toronto and trains at the KC Badminton Club in Markham.

-Career

 In June 2021, Yakura was named to Canada's Olympic team.
 Competing in the men's doubles event with Jason Ho-Shue, his pace was stopped in the group stage.